sdiehl/wiwinwlh/tutorial.md

 Kind Indexed Type Families
 --------------------------

-Just as typeclasses are normally indexed on types, classes can also be indexed on kinds with the kinds given as explicit kind signatures on type variables.
+Just as typeclasses are normally indexed on types, type families can also be indexed on kinds with the kinds given as explicit kind signatures on type variables.

 ```haskell
 type family (a :: k) == (b :: k) :: Bool